openshift-splat-team/enhancements/enhancements/installer/aws-ingress-nlb-security-group.md

 **installer**:

-- job exercising e2e enabling SG with NLB need to be implemented in the installer component
+- job(dedicated?) exercising e2e enabling SG with NLB need to be implemented in the installer component

 **API**: